-You can use the Access Points list to control connections to wireless access points, such as routers and mobile phone hotspots.
+You can use the Access Points list to control connections to wireless access points.
 The list works as follows:

 - When you add an access point, you designate it as prohibited or approved.
 Prohibited access points are filtered out of a device's wireless network connection display.
-If a user manually connects to a prohibited access point, the connection is blocked.
-You can also define further controls by configuring the Minimum Security settings in the policy. - All access points are approved (default approval) until you add one approved access point to the list (explicit approval).
+If a user manually connects to a prohibited access point, the connection is blocked. - All access points are approved (default approval) until you add one approved access point to the list (explicit approval).
 At that point, the default approval is ignored and only explicitly approved access points are allowed. - Prohibited access overrides approved access.
 For example, assume that you have multiple access points that share Novell as the SSID.
 You create an approved access point definition using Novell as the SSID, which results in all access points that share the Novell SSID being allowed.
 However, there is one Novell access point you want to prohibit, so you create a prohibited access point definition using the access point's MAC address.
 Based on its SSID and MAC address, the access point matches both definitions (approved and prohibited).
 Prohibited access overrides approved access, so connection to the access point is prohibited.